 Book your appointment

-If you're experiencing back pain, sciatica or another musculoskeletal problem or have been failed by 'quick fix' treatments and promises, Dr Oliver Thomson can provide effective evidence-based treatment and advice.
+If you’re experiencing back pain, sciatica or another musculoskeletal problem, Dr Oliver Thomson can provide effective evidence-based treatment and advice.
 He is based at BodyMatters Clinic, located at 1 McCrone Mews, Belsize Park, London, NW3.
 With free on-site parking, it is easily accessible via car or public transport (Jubilee and Northern tube lines) from central London, Camden, Hampstead, Golders Green, St John’s Wood, Primrose Hill, Swiss Cottage, West Hampstead and Chalk Farm.

 Appointments can be booked online or calling 0207 419 7900.